THE

 (c) such number of members as may be appointed by Government.

-(6) A member shall, unless he sooner resigns or is removed by Government, hold office for such term as may be prescribed.
+(6) A member, other than ex-officio member, shall, unless he sooner resigns or is removed by Government, hold office for such term as may be prescribed.

 (8) The meetings of the Board shall be held in accordance with such procedure as may be prescribed.